 It’s an especially strong TeamViewer alternative for Windows, as it allows admins to add users to Active Directory and easily grant them specific permissions through its AD management tool.
 You can reboot sleeping or frozen computers remotely, chat with end users, and even take one-click screenshots of remote devices.

 Dameware Remote Everywhere is also a cloud-based solution, offering the agility and ease-of-use you’d expect from a SaaS tool.
-Though this isn’t a free alternative to TeamViewer, it beats out that software in practically every other category—it’s also one of the only solutions on this list built specifically for MSPs.
+Though this isn’t a free alternative to TeamViewer, it beats out that software in practically every other category.

 Mikogo is a solid alternative to TeamViewer—you can access it directly via most primary operating systems, whether on smartphones, tablets, laptops, or desktops.
 Using the HTML viewer, teams of up to 25 users can access a computer at once, and admin permissions can be swapped quickly and easily.
 Mikogo also features all the standard goodies you’d expect from an online meeting software: text chatting, a whiteboard functionality, a recording tool, etc.